 CITV - 2005

-Skipping on a bit to 2005 now, and things have changed quite a bit.
 Despite repeated budget cutbacks by ITV, Central managed to maintain an almost complete in-vision service right up until the latter part of 2004 from their Birmingham base.
 Sadly the service finally succumbed to the closing of all non-news production bases outside of Yorkshire, Granada and London under ITV plc.
-Provision of the Children's service instead moved to Granada in Manchester, with it being taken back out of vision, and being filled with wall-to-wall idents and promotions.
+Provision of the Children's service instead moved to Granada in Manchester at the end of August 2004, with it being taken back out of vision, and being filled with wall-to-wall idents and promotions.
 Perhaps the new voiceovers are destined to become the new Mr Ryde too?
 Only time will tell.
 Originally hopes were pinned by most of us on this only being a cheap and not-quite-so-cheerful stopgap measure until a new joint service between ITV and Nickleodeon launched, however that deal fell through with ITV going it alone to launch the CITV channel, and continuing the low-cost service.
 Still, out of vision still comes with idents; this one being made up from a robot forming the CITV logo.